Dun-sin/Whisper/README.md

    npm install
    ```

+7. Use `.env_sample` to configure the `.env` file for this project.
+For mongodb url use the localhost to test
+   > Check this video of how to do that: https://www.youtube.com/watch?v=D0U8vD8m1I0

-7. Run npm start in both folders also
+8. Run npm start in both folders also

    ```bash
    npm start